647-258-3280 x 2005 email@example.com

 Holli is excited to be a part of EcoSpark's Changing Currents team.
 Inspired by an environmental education program in high school, Holli has always been passionalte about the environment, the outdoors, and education.
 She has pursued this passion through her studies by obtaining her Bachelors of Environmental Studies and diplomas in Ecosystem Management.

-Matt has been working in the outdors for several years.
+Matt has been working in the outdoors for several years.
 He has a Bachelor of Physical and Health Education with a specialization in Outdoor Adventure Leadership.
-Matt enjoys canoeing, kayaking, camping and many more outdoor activities.
-He is currently helping with EcoSpark's Changing Currents Program.
+Matt enjoys canoeing, kayaking, camping, hanging out with his dogs and anything that gets him into the outdoors.

 Kathleen enjoys being outdoors and is passionate about protecting the environment.
 She has completed her Master's in Geography and Bachelor of Education, and loves to bring ideas about environmental sustainability and land use planning into and out of the classroom.
 Kathleen delivers teacher and student workshops on complete communities and growth in the Greater Golden Horseshoe.